nikitapatil/todo-application/README.md

 # todo-application
-contains a basic todo application
+contains a basic todo application also lets you delete